udacity/create-your-own-adventure/english/marshmallow.md

 [Go meditate and ponder about your next step?](meditate/meditate.md)

+Are ready to test your understanding of [recursion](recursion/recursion.md)?

 [Scream out of fear?](scream/scream.md)

 [Get to work on the best batch of cookies ever made?](bake-cookies/cookies.md)